Butterfield Awards in Medicine and Health

 The awards are intended to encourage and facilitate exploratory exchanges and collaborations between qualified professionals in Japan and the UK, and the investigation of scientific, clinical, social and economic aspects of medicine in which Japanese and British researchers, practitioners, policy makers, managers and voluntary sector workers may learn from each other.
 The grants may be used for travel expenses or to contribute to other costs as appropriate (but NOT laboratory consumables).
 Typically, an award might cover the cost of one exchange visit in each direction for up to a month.
 It is intended that the project should involve partners in both the UK and Japan.

 Applicants should normally be able to show an existing research record, but consideration will also be given to practitioners, managers, carers or others in health-related fields who intend to establish working links between organisations or produce a publishable comparative study.
 Preference will be given to those who have not previously been involved in UK-Japan collaboration, and applications from those in the early stages of their career are particularly welcomed.
-All proposals must, however, be supported by reputable referees and evidence of the facilities to be provided by a host institution or partner organisation must be provided.
+All proposals must, however, be supported by reputable referees who are not based at the same institution as either project partner, and evidence of the facilities to be provided by a host institution or partner organisation must be provided.

 Field of Research